lenakita/portfolio/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+This website is based on the [tutorial](https://www.youtube.com/watch?v=k-Pi5ZMxHWY) created by [developedbyed](https://www.youtube.com/c/DevEd).
+The source code of this is available publicly in [GitHub](https://github.com/developedbyed/react-portofolio-with-tailwind).